Skip to main content

 Guest harbour

 There is a small floating jetty right where the local boat stops at Kinn.
 It costs 100,- for 4 hours and 200,- for 24 hours.
-It is also possible to stay by the stone quay, but you have to make sure you are not blocking the local boat or an ambulance boat.
+There’s only room for one or two boats at the quay, so the best option is to moor in Rognaldsvågen and take a dinghy across to Kinn.

 Kinnaspelet